Skip to main content

 3. Identify gaps — Spot areas where the client needs to take action

-4. Create changes — Add them as you go from within the planning modules, or add them from the Changes section directly
+4. Create changes — Add them as you go from within the planning modules, or add them from the Changes section directly.
+Set a target date when you know one.

 5. Share with the client — Assign changes to the client so they appear in the Client Portal, or keep them internal as advisor-only notes